landlord guides

 Why Storing Tenancy Documents Securely Should Be a Priority

 The stakes are rising.
-The new Property Portal will require landlords to provide compliance documents when registering their properties.
-If you cannot produce a valid certificate on demand, you risk enforcement action.
+The Property Portal requires landlords to provide compliance documents when registering their properties.
+Landlords who cannot produce a valid gas safety certificate or EICR on demand risk enforcement action, including financial penalties and banning orders in serious cases.
+If you cannot produce a document when it matters — in a deposit dispute, a council inspection, or a tax enquiry — it is as if the document never existed.
 Getting your landlord document storage right now means you are ready for whatever the regulator asks of you next.

 What Documents Must Landlords Keep?

+Private landlords in England must hold a defined set of compliance, contractual, and financial documents for each property they let.
+Missing even one category — such as right-to-rent check records or a signed tenancy agreement — can undermine your legal position in disputes or trigger fines during a council inspection.
 Good landlord record keeping starts with knowing exactly which documents you need to hold.
 Here is the comprehensive list for a private residential landlord in England.

 Safety and Compliance Certificates

-- Gas Safety Certificate (CP12) — Your annual gas safety record, issued by a Gas Safe registered engineer.
+• Gas Safety Certificate (CP12) — Your annual gas safety record, issued by a Gas Safe registered engineer.
 You must give a copy to your tenant within 28 days of the check and before any new tenant moves in.

-- Electrical Installation Condition Report (EICR) — The five-yearly electrical safety inspection required under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.
+• Electrical Installation Condition Report (EICR) — The five-yearly electrical safety inspection required under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.

-- Energy Performance Certificate (EPC) — A valid EPC is required whenever a property is let.
+• Energy Performance Certificate (EPC) — A valid EPC is required whenever a property is let.
 Certificates last ten years, but keep previous ones too if you have upgraded the property's rating.

 Tenancy and Deposit Records

-- Tenancy agreement (signed copy) — The foundation document of your landlord-tenant relationship.
+• Tenancy agreement (signed copy) — The foundation document of your landlord-tenant relationship.
 Keep the original signed version, including any addendums or variations agreed during the tenancy.

-- Deposit protection certificate and prescribed information — Proof that the tenant's deposit is protected in an approved scheme and that you served the required prescribed information within 30 days.
+• Deposit protection certificate and prescribed information — Proof that the tenant's deposit is protected in an approved scheme and that you served the required prescribed information within 30 days.

-- Section 13 rent increase notices — If you have increased rent during a periodic tenancy, keep copies of every notice served.
+• Section 13 rent increase notices — If you have increased rent during a periodic tenancy, keep copies of every notice served.

 Identity and Licensing

-- Right-to-rent check copies — Records of the immigration checks you carried out before granting the tenancy.
+• Right-to-rent check copies — Records of the immigration checks you carried out before granting the tenancy.
 The Home Office specifies exactly how long these must be retained.

-- Licence documents — If your property requires an HMO licence or falls within a selective licensing scheme, keep the licence itself and all application correspondence.
+• Licence documents — If your property requires an HMO licence or falls within a selective licensing scheme, keep the licence itself and all application correspondence.

 Property Condition and Insurance

-- Inventory and schedule of condition — Dated and ideally signed by the tenant at check-in.
+• Inventory and schedule of condition — Dated and ideally signed by the tenant at check-in.
 This is your primary evidence in any deposit dispute.

-- Landlord insurance policy — Your buildings insurance, landlord liability cover, and any rent guarantee or legal expenses policy.
+• Landlord insurance policy — Your buildings insurance, landlord liability cover, and any rent guarantee or legal expenses policy.

 Correspondence and Financial Records

-- Correspondence with tenants — Repair requests, complaints, notices served (Section 8, Section 21, or under the Renters' Rights Act), and your responses.
+• Correspondence with tenants — Repair requests, complaints, notices served (Section 8, Section 21, or under the Renters' Rights Act), and your responses.
 Keep emails, letters, and a log of phone conversations.

-- Tax records — Rental income, allowable expenses, and receipts.
+• Tax records — Rental income, allowable expenses, and receipts.
 HMRC requires you to keep these for a set period, as outlined in our landlord tax guide.

-| Gas Safety Certificate (CP12) | Current certificate, plus ideally the previous 2 years |
+Gas Safety Certificate (CP12)Current certificate, plus ideally the previous 2 years

-| EICR | 5 years (the certificate's validity period) |
+EICR5 years (the certificate's validity period)

-| EPC | 10 years (the certificate's validity period) |
+EPC10 years (the certificate's validity period)

-| Tenancy agreement | Duration of tenancy + 6 years (Limitation Act 1980) |
+Tenancy agreementDuration of tenancy + 6 years (Limitation Act 1980)

-| Deposit prescribed information | Duration of tenancy + 6 years |
+Deposit prescribed informationDuration of tenancy + 6 years

-| Right-to-rent check records | Duration of tenancy + 1 year (Home Office requirement) |
+Right-to-rent check recordsDuration of tenancy + 1 year (Home Office requirement)

-| Correspondence and repair logs | Duration of tenancy + 6 years |
+Correspondence and repair logsDuration of tenancy + 6 years

-| Tax records (income and expenses) | Current tax year + 5 previous complete tax years (HMRC) |
+Tax records (income and expenses)Current tax year + 5 previous complete tax years (HMRC)

-| Inventory / schedule of condition | Duration of tenancy + 6 years |
+Inventory / schedule of conditionDuration of tenancy + 6 years

-| Insurance policies | Duration of the policy + 6 years |
+Insurance policiesDuration of the policy + 6 years

 The six-year figure comes from the Limitation Act 1980, which sets the time limit for most civil claims in England.
-A former tenant could, in theory, bring a contractual or negligence claim up to six years after the tenancy ends.
 If you no longer have the relevant paperwork, defending yourself becomes significantly harder.

 Get landlord compliance updates